cheginit/til/python/buildings.md

-# Overture Buildings using DuckDB
+# Overture Buildings using PyArrow

 [Overture Maps](https://overturemaps.org)
 has a building footprints dataset that contains